palfrey/postcode/offline/README.md

 - Dr Fry - http://www.hannahfry.co.uk/blog/2012/02/01/converting-british-national-grid-to-latitude-and-longitude-ii

 ## How to use it
-Install the postcode.apk and copy postcodes.db to /sdcard/postcodes.db
+Install the Postcode app, and create a postcodes.db as follows

-You can find both of these files in releases.

 ## How to recreate your own database
 This bit assumes you are running some variant of Linux.
 You may need to adapt it if you are using Windows or Mac OSX.